exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 ### Dropping a Virtual Schema
 `req~dropping-a-virtual-schema~1`

-Database Administrators can drop a Virtual Schema.
+VS Owners can drop a Virtual Schema.

 Covers: